2026 VA Disability Rates: Complete COLA Charts & Payment Schedule

 If January 1 falls on a holiday or weekend, your deposit may arrive on the next business day.
 Check the 2026 VA Disability Pay Schedule for the complete deposit calendar.

-Veterans rated 30% or higher receive additional compensation for eligible dependents.
-The 2.8% COLA increase also applies to these dependent add-ons.
+Veterans rated 30% or higher receive additional compensation for dependents.
+The 2.8% COLA applies to these add-ons as well.

 Eligible dependents include: